SaneMyburg/Vet_Clinic/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project
+> Please feel free to show suppoort by starring this repo.

-If you like this project...
+If you like this project put a star on the top.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>